Assembly line worker integration and balancing problem: The Assembly Line Worker Integration and Balancing Problem

 Since \citep{miralles07advantages}, many other references have contributed to give ALWABP visibility throughout academia, proposing different methods to solve the problem.
 The same authors have later developed a branch-and-bound algorithm for the problem, obtaining the exact solution of small-sized instances \citep{miralles08branch}.
 Because of the problem complexity and the need to solve larger instances, the literature has since then shifted its efforts to heuristic methods.
-The current state-of-the-art methods for solving the ALWABP are the iterated beam search (IBS) metaheuristic of \cite{blum11solving}, the biased random-key genetic algorithm of \cite{moreira12simple} and the iterative genetic algorithm of \cite{mutlu13iterative}.
+The current state-of-the-art methods for solving the ALWABP are the iterated beam search (IBS) metaheuristic of \cite{blum11solving}, the biased random-key genetic algorithm of \cite{moreira12simple}, the iterative genetic algorithm of \cite{mutlu13iterative}, the heuristic and the branch-and-bound algorithms of \cite{borba2013heuristic} and the branch-and-bound algorithm of \cite{vila2014branch}.